01 of 50

 40 of 50

-Ideally, a front porch should be large enough for plenty to gather, like this outdoor room from Georgia Front Porch.
-Seating space is important, as is having enough room to comfortably walk around the furnishings and each other.
+Ideally, a front porch should accommodate several people, like this outdoor room from Georgia Front Porch.
+Seating space is important, as is having enough space to comfortably walk around the furnishings and each other.
 A smart guideline for a porch is to have a minimum depth of 6 feet, though 8 to 10 is preferred and double the swing of a 36-inch-wide entry door.Continue to 41 of 50 below.

 41 of 50